hasnatt/serverless_email/README.md

     pip install jinja2

->   Deactivate environment
+>   Deactivate environment.

     deactivate

->   Access site packages, zip the packages and move it to the working directory
+>   Access site packages, zip the packages and move it to the working directory.

     cd env/lib/python3.8/site-packages